Skip to content

 How Do I Join an Asbestos or Mesothelioma Multidistrict Litigation?

-Your lawyer will advise you as to whether or not you qualify for MDL 875 and if it makes sense to join it.
+Your lawyer will advise you on whether you qualify for MDL 875 and if it makes sense to join it.
 If you want to join, your lawyer will submit the necessary paperwork.
 The court may send your case back to the original jurisdiction.

 How Do I Get in on a Class Action Lawsuit for Mesothelioma?